Laura Fuentes

 Making roasted butternut squash is simple.
 Here’s everything you need to do:

-Butternut squash is done roasting when the center of each piece is fork-tender, and the edges have that bronzed color.
-Once they’ve reached that point, it’s time to remove them from the oven and add the finishing touches: grated Parmesan cheese.
+Butternut squash is done when the center of each piece is fork-tender, and the edges have a bronzed color.
+That is when it is time to remove them from the oven and add grated Parmesan cheese.
+Bake another 5 minutes to melt it.

 What to Serve with Savory Butternut Squash